Data privacy and compliance in B2B sales and marketing

 Understanding express and inferred consent:

-• Inferred consent: This occurs through an existing business or other relationship where it is reasonable to believe that the recipient expects to receive marketing communications.
-For example, a customer who has purchased a product from your company might expect to receive emails about related products.For more detailed guidelines, refer to the ACMA’s policy on avoiding spam.
+Inferred consent: This occurs through an existing business or other relationship where it is reasonable to believe that the recipient expects to receive marketing communications.
+For example, a customer who has purchased a product from your company might expect to receive emails about related products.For more detailed guidelines, refer to the ACMA’s policy on spam compliance.

 • Data subject rights: Under GDPR, individuals have the right to access their data, request corrections, and demand deletion (right to be forgotten).
 Businesses must be prepared to comply with these requests promptly.